jpoffline/cushon/README.md

 - setup branching/PR policies
 - move ent schema to own folder
 - implement extra functionality: e.g., bulk deposits (different amounts into different funds in one transaction)
+- error handling: different HTTP error codes for different reasons for failure
+- swapping out the frameworks and technologies - after heavy useage it may become apparent that, e.g., `ent` or `postgres` arent suitable solutions.
+The codebase as written can have these swapped out for other solutions (e.g., GORM, or MonogoDb as appropriate).